Tech-at-DU/React-Redux-passwords-Tutorial/P09-Local-Storage/readme.md

 JSON is a string format that can be converted to and from a JavaScript object.

 Note!
-The JSON format doesn't support all of the features of JS objects! values in JSON can be strings, numbers, boolean, null, array, or object.
+The JSON format doesn't support all of the features of JS objects! values in JSON can be strings, numbers, boolean, null, array, or objects.
 JSON Does not support functions!
 You can't save functions to JSON Objects.

 ## Initializing and saving state